-Steve was a charter member and Barrister of the Indianapolis Chapter of the American Inn of Court, an invitation-only group of judges and trial lawyers.
+Steve was a charter member and Barrister of the Indianapolis Chapter of the American Inn of Court, an invitation-only group of judges and workmen comp lawyers.
 He has been admitted to and argued before the United States Court of Appeals, 7th Circuit, the United States Tax Court, and the Indiana Supreme and Appellate courts.
 He is a member of the Torts and Litigation sections of the American Bar Association, The Indiana Bar Association, and the Indianapolis Bar Association, where he served on the pro-bono committee that oversees and recognizes lawyers who provide free legal services to those in need.

 Steve has lectured and taught classes on navigating the superior and small claims courts, and on managed health care and other business-related topics.
 He is the Past-President and member of the Board of Directors of Congregation Beth-El Zedeck and Past-President and a member of the Board of Directors of Hooverwood Nursing Home, a non-profit, state of the art comprehensive nursing and rehabilitation center that specializes in the care of Alzheimer’s residents.
 He formerly served on the board of directors of the Indiana Cancer Research Foundation.